fengkehh/Data_Cleaning_Final/README.md

 Fixed variables are placed from left to right with 'activity' being the first, followed by 'subject' and finally 'origin'.
 Average of measured variables follow with their original order.
-Variable names are formatted to contain only lower alphanumerical letters with no space.
+Variable names are formatted to contain only lower alphabetic letters with no space.

 The content of the tidy data is detailed in the [CODEBOOK](./CODEBOOK.md).